PioneersHub/pytanis/tests/pretalx/README_INTEGRATION.md

 The integration tests ensure that:
 1. All Pydantic models correctly parse real API responses
+2. The Pretalx API v1 compatibility layer works correctly
-2. Model relationships are consistent (e.g., speaker references in submissions)
+3. Model relationships are consistent (e.g., speaker references in submissions)
-3. Optional fields are handled properly
+4. Optional fields are handled properly
-4. Edge cases like empty collections are handled gracefully
+5. Edge cases like empty collections are handled gracefully
+6. API expansion parameters work as expected

 ## Running the Tests